 Damascus steel swords are legendary with a history of some of the most coveted swords in the world.
-Damascus steel gives a blade both strength and flexibility with an edge that holds a razor-sharp edge.
+Damascus steel gives a blade both strength and flexibility with an edge that stays razor-sharp.

 - What type of Damascus swords do you have?

-Our large inventory of Damascus swords contains katanas, Medieval swords, short swords and shirasayas.
+Our large inventory of Damascus swords contains Katanas, Medieval swords, Short Swords, Shirasayas, and Scimitars

 - Where do you get your Damascus swords from?